RUSHI-PATEL-03/hospital_readmission_sql/README.md

 Based on the analysis, here are actionable takeaways:

-1. **Target inpatient-dominant patients** for mandatory post-discharge follow-up programs
+1. **Target inpatient dominant patients** for mandatory post discharge follow up programs
-2. **Flag diabetic patients** where glucose/A1C results are elevated but medications were not adjusted — they have the highest preventable readmission risk
+2. **Flag diabetic patients** where glucose/A1C results are elevated but medications were not adjusted, they have the highest preventable readmission risk
 3. **Strengthen respiratory care protocols** — this diagnosis group consistently tops readmission charts
 4. **Review elderly discharge processes** (80–90 age group) — nearly 1 in 2 is returning within 30 days
 5. **Don't assume longer stays = better outcomes** — the data shows no protective effect of extended hospitalization alone